dnanexus/dxWDL/doc/Internals.md

 job, and xtmp3 will require an additional job.
 This pass allows mapping calls to platform workflow stages, which do not support subexpressions.

-## Front end
+## Generating intermediate representation
-The front-end takes the simplified WDL workflow, and generates a blueprint for a dnanexus workflows and applets (*dx:workflow*, *dx:applet*).
+The IR stage takes the simplified WDL workflow, and generates a blueprint for a dnanexus workflows and applets (*dx:workflow*, *dx:applet*).
 It works locally, without making platform calls, and without using dnanexus data structures.
 The blueprint has the format: